em-bst/graph-neural-networks/README.md

 - $log(P)$ : Logarithm of the water-octanol partition coefficient (relation between fat sloubility and water solubility)

-- $SAS$ : Synthetic Accessibility Score.
+- $SAS$ : Synthetic Accessibility Score

 - $Cycles$ : Number of cycles containing 6 atoms or more

-This property is a common indicator of how medcicinal a molecule is.
+This property is a common indicator of how medicinal a molecule is.

 ## GNN Architecture